frontenddogma/web-development-glossary/manuscript/r.md

 REP
 : → Robots Exclusion Protocol

+REPL
+: → Read-Eval-Print Loop

 Replaceable Character Data
 : A term (“RCDATA”) used to declare that a markup element may contain text content and entity references, but not sub-elements.

+Replaced element
+: An element whose representation is outside the scope of CSS; they are external objects whose representation is independent of the CSS formatting model.
+Put in simpler terms, they are elements whose contents are not affected by the current document’s styles.
+The position of the replaced element can be affected using CSS, but not the contents of the replaced element itself.
+Some replaced elements, such as `iframe` elements, may have style sheets of their own, but they do not inherit the styles of the parent document.
+Typical replaced elements include `iframe`, `video`, `embed`, and `img`. [‡](#m-replaced-element)

 Replay attack
 : A form of network attack in which valid data transmission is maliciously or fraudulently repeated or delayed.
 This is carried out either by the originator or by an adversary who intercepts the data and re-transmits it, possibly as part of a spoofing attack by IP packet substitution.
 This is one of the lower-tier versions of a man-in-the-middle attack.
 Replay attacks are usually passive in nature. [†](#w-replay-attack)